This website was created to promote the Ukranian Seniors' Center 23rd annual Canadian Garlic Festival.

 "The surrounding base, also in rugged limestone, suggests the three main industries --railroading, mining and lumbering, which made their existence possible in a harsh environment." (this information was taken out of the booklet published for the dedication, Ontario 1984)

-Hnatyshyn Memorial Sculputre: Local black granite sculpture designed by Mark Elliott and situated in Hnatyshyn Park was crafted by Khoury and erected in 1991 to celebrate the centennial of Ukrainian immigration to Canada.
+Hnatyshyn Memorial Sculpture: Local black granite sculpture designed by Mark Elliott and situated in Hnatyshyn Park was crafted by Khoury and erected in 1991 to celebrate the centennial of Ukrainian immigration to Canada.
 It was named for the 24th Governor General of Canada the Honourable Ray Hnatyshyn and officially unveiled by him in 1994.
 Hnatyshyn was the grandson of Ukrainian pioneers who arrived in Canada in 1907.

 Ukrainian Genealogy Group